vafour/vafpress-framework/README.md

 For now please checkout our options.xml example, we tried to put everything into the example.
-The framework actually uses options.php to build the options panel, but to make it lot easier, you can build the options on options.xml, and then under vafpress directory, you'll find 'vp', a CLI helper tool to convert options.xml to options.php just by running 'php vp convert' in your console.
+The framework actually uses options.php to build the options panel, but to make it lot easier, you can build the options on options.xml, and then under vafpress directory, you'll find `vp`, a CLI helper tool to convert `options.xml` to options.php just by running `php vp convert` in your console.

 ## Contact Us